3ddavies/Koneko-chan-Discord-Bot/README.md

-# Koneko Chan - A Discord Bot
+# Koneko-chan - A Discord Bot
 ## Created by Gabriel Peressini